parcel-bundler/website/src/recipes/rsc.md

 {% endsamplefile %}
 {% endsample %}

 This setup can also be customized to change how you call the server, for example, adding authentication headers, or even using a different transport mechanism.
-You can add additional server actions by exporting async functions from a file with `"use server"`, and they will all go through `callServer`.
+You can add additional server actions by exporting async functions from a file with `"use server"`, and they will all go through `callServer` and the same server POST request handler.

 ## Static rendering